Big GOP Tax Bill Could Change Your Estate Planning for 2025

 Profit and prosper with the best of expert advice - straight to your e-mail.

 It hasn’t ended there.
-A U.S. House of Representatives GOP tax plan could make the new individual AMT thresholds permanent.
-Plus, the increased estate exemptions might be raised even higher under the new bill.
+The OBBBA has made some individual AMT thresholds permanent.
+Plus, the increased estate exemptions were raised even higher under the legislation.

 Currently, the federal estate tax exemption kicks in for estates valued at more than $13.99 million for single filers and $27.98 million for married couples.
 Previous TCJA exemption limits were about half those amounts.

-Yet, under the proposed House GOP tax bill that just passed the U.S. House of Representatives, the higher exemption amounts would not only be permanently extended, but also increased for 2026:
+Under the OBBBA, the higher exemption amounts are not only permanently extended, but increased for 2026:

 - Single filers could exempt $15 million from estate taxes.